Effects of shear displacement on the conductance of monolayer/gapped bilayer/monolayer graphene junctions: Implications for ac-dc conversion: Experimental Implications

 \section{Experimental Implications}

 The phase and damping time of shear vibrations have been measured using pump--probe optical techniques~\cite{2013NanoLett}.
 Such shear vibrations can be driven by pump light with frequencies of several hundred THz.
-Moreover, the direction of the shear vibration can be controlled by the polarization direction of the pump light~\cite{Rostami}.
-Motivated by these reports and by the results of the present work, we propose an experiment that converts the oscillating electric field of probe light into a dc current $I_x$, as schematically illustrated in Fig.~1 (c).
-First, a shear vibration along the $y$ direction is excited by the pump pulse in the mono--bi--mono junction.
+Moreover, the direction of the shear vibration can be controlled by the polarization direction of the pump light.
+The magnitude of $\vec{\delta}$ used in the present calculations is comparable to the theoretically estimated value of 27~pm reported in Ref.~\cite{Rostami}.
+Motivated by these reports and by the results of the present work, we propose an experiment that converts the oscillating electric field of probe light into a dc current $I_x$, as schematically illustrated in Fig.~1(c).
+First, a shear vibration along the $y$ direction is excited by the pump pulse in the MBMGJ.
 On the time scale of several picoseconds, this excitation can be regarded as instantaneous.
-Next, a probe pulse with polarization along the $x$ direction, resonant with the shear vibration, arrives with a delay time.
+Next, a probe pulse with polarization along the $x$ direction, resonant with the shear vibration, arrives with a controlled delay.
 The external field associated with the probe light induces an oscillation of the electron probability flow $I_x^{(0)}$ in the monolayer regions.
 When $I_x^{(0)}$ oscillates in phase with $\delta_y$, electrons move preferentially in the positive $x$ direction during the high-transmission phase corresponding to $\delta_y>0$, resulting in a positive time-averaged current $I_x$.
-In contrast, when $I_x^{(0)}$ and $\delta_y$ oscillate out of phase, the resulting dc current $I_x$ becomes negative.
-The amplitudes and relative phase between $\delta_y$ and $I_x^{(0)}$ can be controlled by the intensities of the pump and probe pulses as well as by the delay time.
+In contrast, when $I_x^{(0)}$ and $\delta_y$ oscillate with a phase difference of $\pi$, the resulting dc current $I_x$ becomes negative.
+The relative phase between $\delta_y$ and $I_x^{(0)}$ can be controlled by the delay time.
 In the absence of optical excitation, the system is symmetric under reversal of the $x$ axis, and both the lattice displacement and the driving field that break this symmetry have zero time averages.
 The proposed experiment therefore provides a direct way to address whether a dc current can be generated purely by dynamical effects.

 The present mechanism is closely related to quantum pumping, in which a dc current arises from cyclic modulation of system parameters without an applied bias~\cite{Pump-1,Pump-2,Pump-3,Pump-4}.
 However, unlike conventional pumping schemes based on gate voltages or magnetic fields, the dc current proposed here is generated solely through the controlled phase relation between dynamically driven lattice shear and the probe-induced electronic response.
 This distinguishes the present effect from photogalvanic and ratchet effects, which primarily rely on static spatial asymmetry or optical nonlinearities~\cite{Ratchet-1,Ratchet-2,Ratchet-3,Ratchet-4,Ratchet-5}.
 The proposed dc current generation is closely related to the phase delay associated with electron transmission through the bilayer barrier.
 Since this phase delay is connected to various definitions of tunneling time, the effect may provide indirect information on dynamical aspects of tunneling transport~\cite{tunnel-1,tunnel-2}.